Proven. Trusted. Secure.

-Here's what happens when you sync your .env file to Dotenv Vault.
+Here's what happens when you sync your .env file with dotenv-vault.

 You run npx dotenv-vault push.
 Your request is started.